-Or if your expertise is about playing the game, then you can look forward to sponsors coming forward and offer to pay you to play in various tournaments.
+Or if your expertise is actually playing the game, then you can look forward to sponsors coming forward with offers to pay you to play in various tournaments.

-It is not uncommon for winning players to get payout in the range of thousands of dollars in tournaments; especially these concern popular games like WOW and Call of Duty.
+It is not uncommon for winning players to get payouts in the range of thousands of dollars in tournaments; especially these concern popular games like WOW and Call of Duty.